Yesterday, I bought an icon pack containing over 3,000 (!) SVG files and macOS utterly failed me when I tried to search the unarchived folder.

 The above code instantiates a new frame object -- whose label (title) is "Hello World!" -- and then tells it to make itself visible.
 Easy as that!

-racket/class crash course
+crash course

 The GUI library is built on top of Racket's class system.
 All you need to know to make use of it in this context is:

-• class names conventionally have a % suffix,
+- class names conventionally have a

-• interface names conventionally have a <%> suffix,
+suffix, - interface names conventionally have a

-• you instantiate a class by using the new macro, giving it the name of the class you want to instantiate followed by zero or more field values and
+macro, giving it the name of the class you want to instantiate followed by zero or more field values and - you send objects messages using the

 Laying things out